staaldraad/turner/README.md

 ## Run

-_Disclaimer: Currently this is very much PoC, so things are a bit flaky, YMMV..._

 This assumes you already have a TURN server to connect to or are running your own.
 If you need to run your own checkout: [https://github.com/coturn/coturn/wiki/turnserver](https://github.com/coturn/coturn/wiki/turnserver)

 ```